sparrowcode/PermissionsKit/README.md

 let controller = SPPermissions.native([.calendar, .camera, .contacts])

 // Set `Delegate` if need.
-// Datasource never call, igore it. controller.delegate = self
+// Datasource never call, ignore it. controller.delegate = self

 // Always use this method for request.